MHammad33/personal-finance-tracker/README.md

 3. Make your changes and commit them (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a pull request.
+6. Wait for review and address any feedback provided by the maintainers.
+7. Once approved, your feature will be merged.

 ## 10. License